AlexAlexandreAlves/AlexAlexandreAlves/README.md

 #### A little bit about me:

-- :mortar_board: Graduated in Analisis and Development Sistems
+- :mortar_board: Graduated in Analisis and Development Systems
 - 💻 Passionate for code and in constant studies
 - 🤖 I aim to learn devops concepts, like as CI and CD.
 - 📚 Always in search of knowledge